Unmarried cohabiting couples and their rights

 1 Families and households in the UK - Office for National Statistics

-Whilst some cohabiting couples refer to their partner as their 'common-in-law spouse', in law cohabiting couples are not granted the same rights as married couples.
+Whilst some cohabiting couples refer to their partner as their 'common-in-law spouse', this is not a legal status.
+This means that cohabiting couples don’t automatically have the same legal rights as married couples.

 Intestacy